 Carbeeza completed a reverse takeover of HIT Technologies Inc. (the "HIT") on June 29, 2021 and became the ongoing operations of the Company.
+The Company trades on the TSX Venture Exchange (the "TSX") under the symbol AUTO.

 The address of the Company's corporate and registered office is 620, 10180 101 Street Edmonton, Alberta, T5J 3S4.